 Yogurt is also a very common commodity, as is a feta-like cheese called gibna beida, both of which can be found in or alongside many types food in the country.
 Many traditional Egyptian foods can safely be enjoyed as an inexpensive meal from one of the many “snack bars” found in all major cities, including Cairo, Luxor and Aswan.
 These are generally quick, clean and provide an easy way to enjoy a nutritious meal when you travel in the country.

 What to Drink in Egypt?

 There is no reason for you to be concerned about what to drink in Egypt because bottled water and soft-drinks are cheap and readily available.
 Some caution should be exercised if/when buying refreshments in markets and bazaars which have been made using water, due to uncertainty regarding the quality of the water used.

 Is Water Safe to Drink?

 In some high-end hotels, and on some cruise ships, water from the faucets is supposedly safe to drink, but this should be clearly stated.
-Even so, at Egypt Tours Plus, we strongly recommend that our clients only ever drink bottled water, which we even supply free of charge during all tours.
+Even so, at Egypt Tours Plus, we don’y believe this is the best option and we strongly recommend that our clients only ever drink bottled water, which we even supply free of charge during all tours.

-If you would like further information about what to eat in Egypt and what not to eat in Egypt, or if you would like to find out more about our extensive range of Egypt package tours or our Nile cruise packages, please feel more than welcome to get in touch any time you want, and one of our travel specialists will be happy to answer your questions.
+If you would like further information about what food to eat in Egypt and what not to eat in Egypt, or if you would like to find out more about our extensive range of Egyptian travel packages, including our Nile cruise packages, please feel more than welcome to get in touch any time you want, and one of our travel specialists will be happy to answer your questions.

 Egypt Vacations for Lifetime Memories